" A clinical study showed that rosemary essential oil reduces the appearance of cellulite by 52% and improves skin firmness and elasticity by 57.9%."

 Essential oils have long been used to improve health and wellbeing including preventing and reducing cellulite, the dimpled, orange-peel skin commonly seen on the thighs, buttocks and hips of women.

+Up to 90% of women have cellulite.
 If you suffer from cellulite, here are the 6 best anti-cellulite essential oils that can be used effectively to prevent and reduce the appearance of orange-peel skin.

 Rosemary (Rosmarinus Officinalis)

 Rosemary essential oil has been known for its stimulating, energising and circulation boosting properties.
 A clinical study published in the Journal of Clinical and Aesthetic Dermatology showed that Rosemary reduced the appearance of cellulite by 52.9% while also improved skin firmness and elasticity by 57.9%.
 The study which involved 40 women age 18 to 59 years, suggested that Rosemary reduced cellulite in a wide range of age groups.

 Anti-Cellulite Slimming Body Oil with stabilised vitamin E, Rosemary, Grapefruit, Palmarosa, Black Pepper and Lemon essential oils learn more >>>

 Black Pepper essential oil is my favourite ingredient to reduce muscle stiffness and relieve aching joints.
 A randomised double-blind trial on women age 20 to 55 years, published in the Journal of Evidence-Based Integrative Medicine, suggested that black pepper could be used topically to reduce cellulite and improve the overall skin condition.

 For many decades, lemon has been used for slimming and cellulite treatments.
 A study published in the International Journal of Molecular Sciences suggested that lemon essential oil has anti-obesity (slimming) properties.
 Due to its slimming effects, lemon essential oil is highly recommended for the treatment of cellulite.